SumithaRavindran/Backend-Engineer-intern-take-home-test/README.md

 Approach: (IsThereInteger.java)

-  Assuming input string values can be integers, mixture of integers and characters, characters alone, and null
+  	-Assuming input string values can be integers, mixture of integers and characters, characters alone, and null.
-	If the input string is null or empty, program will reurn false.
+	-If the input string is null or empty, program will return false.
-	Converting input string to character array to check each character in the character array.
+	-Converting input string to character array to check each character in the character array.
-	Assigning ascii values to all the characters in the array ussing for loop.
+	-Assigning ascii values to all the characters in the array.
-	If ascii value grater than or equal to 48 and less than or equal to 57 , then program will return true. if the ascii value not fall under the above condition then the program will return false.
+	-If ascii value grater than or equal to 48 and less than or equal to 57 , then program will return true.
+	-If the ascii value not fall under the above condition then the program will return false.

 Unit test: (IsThereIntegerTest.java)

-  Performed unit test for this program with four testcases, and the program passed all the testcases.
+  	-Performed unit test for this program with four testcases, and the program passed all the testcases.
-	The test inputs are "1234" , "This Is A Test4me" , "IAMGOOD" , and null.
+	-The test inputs are "1234" , "This Is A Test4me" , "IAMGOOD" , and null.

 Time complexity of the program:	O(n)

 Alternative approch:

-   We can also find whether the input contains integer or not using Character.isDigit() method.
+   	-We can also use Character.isDigit() method to find input contains integer.

 	                          ----------------------------------------------